Projects

 Pushing the Limits of Fabrication

-Expect anything to happen in this space!
-There are projects in the lab which focus on step-changes in manufacturing capabilities.
-Pushing the envelope of fabrication includes modulating mechanics, materials, and printing conditions to selectively tailor scaffold properties and provide unique solutions to a variety of engineering challenges.
+Pushing the envelope of fabrication includes modulating mechanics, materials, printing conditions to selectively tailor scaffold properties and provide unique solutions to a variety of engineering challenges.
 We want to transform expectations of what’s possible.

 Applications